How to setup the python environment

 1. Install Miniconda

-1. Go to Miniconda official site and click Miniconda3 Windows 64-bit to download the installer, see the red box in the following image:
+1. Go to Miniconda official sitearrow-up-right and click Miniconda3 Windows 64-bit to download the installer, see the red box in the following image:

 2. Open the installer to install Miniconda, make sure every options in the installation are the same as the following image: